derat/mpticks/README.md

 2. Enter the email address that you use to log in to Mountain Project and your [private API key] and import your ticks.
 3. View your ticks, look at your stats, export your ticks and routes, etc.
+4. If you feel like it, delete your repetitive ticks from Mountain Project using the [Mountain Project Tick Cleaner] Chrome extension.

 [private API key]: https://www.mountainproject.com/data
+[Mountain Project Tick Cleaner]: https://chrome.google.com/webstore/detail/mountain-project-tick-cle/cefbdlamhlclnhdgeffngpfacmfmkkhj

 ## Frequently Asked Questions